Microblading Healing Process: Day by Day

 After the touch-up, your brows will take their final shape and color.

-If you followed the aftercare tips and if the microblading artist has done a good job, you will probably be head over heels about your new brows.
-They will make your self-esteem go through the roof.
+If you’ve followed the aftercare tips and if the microblading artist has done a good job, you will probably be head over heels about your new brows.

 Before even booking a microblading appointment, make sure you don’t have an important event at least a month after it.

-If an unexpected celebration pops up in the middle of your healing process, you will probably have to go with scabbing and swollen brows.
+If an unexpected celebration pops up in the middle of your healing process, you will probably have to go with scabby brows.
+However, you can fill them in with makeup as long as 2 weeks have passed since the treatment and your microblading artist approves.

-So, plan the date of your microblading treatment carefully, bearing in mind that your brows will not look their best for a few weeks after that.
+So, plan the date of your microblading treatment carefully, bearing in mind that your brows will not look their best for a few weeks afterwards.

 Try to spend less time in front of a mirror.

-If you are obsessed with your brows you might check them every couple of minutes.
+If you’re obsessed with your brows you might check them every couple of minutes.
 The color does not change that fast.
 The redness goes away gradually.

 Do something else instead.
-Read a book, watch TV, try not to think about them.
+Read a book, binge-watch your favorite show, try not to think about them.

 Don’t let scabbing freak you out.